 Overview

 The Audio panel is where AUTOVJCLUB starts listening to the room.
-It enables the microphone (HTTPS required, with localhost as the only exception), exposes the input level, and toggles the spectrum visualization.
-Because song recognition, music-change detection, and audio-driven modulation all depend on this input, this is one of the most important panels: if the audio side is unstable, everything downstream wobbles too.
+It enables the microphone (HTTPS required, with localhost as the only exception), automatically optimizes the input level, and toggles the spectrum visualization.
+Because song recognition and audio-driven modulation both depend on this input, this is one of the most important panels: if the audio side is unstable, everything downstream wobbles too.

 Control Reference